apkostka/vitest-autogen/README.md

 * Exported POJOs with methods
 * Async functions and methods

-This tool will take a js/ts file as input and generate a jest unit test file next to it with all imports mocked and tests stubs for every class method and function exported.
+This tool will take a ts file as input and generate a jest unit test file next to it with all imports mocked and tests stubs for every class method and function exported.

 This project is inspired and started as a fork of [jest-test-gen](https://github.com/egm0121/jest-test-gen), which itself is a fork of [jasmine-unit-test-generator](https://github.com/FDIM/jasmine-unit-test-generator).
 However, this focuses on several changes:

- * Allowing using custom templates so you can generate tests for whichever test framework you like
  * Adds default templates for vite/vitest
+ * Only uses Typescript as input
- * Remove functionality for React to focus on JS/TS generation
+ * Remove functionality for React to focus on TS generation

 ## Usage